-Every student, faculty, staff and contractor must obtain a One Card and is always required to carry it while on university property.
+Every student, faculty, staff and contractor must obtain a One Card and is required to carry it at all times while on university property.
 To obtain your One Card, please bring with you a valid form of U.S. government issued identification (for example: driver's license, state identification card, US Passport, etc.) or a valid Passport to: